 Eating Watermelon Is An Excellent Way To Stay Hydrated

-Convincing my daughter to sip on water is a never-ending chore and, outside in the summer, it's even harder.
-Luckily, she LOVES watermelon and can often be found, barefoot in the grass, with a half-gnawed slice in her hand and pink juice dribbling down her chin.
+Convincing my daughter to sip on water is a never-ending chore.
+Luckily, she LOVES watermelon and convincing her to eat watermelon pavlova turned out to be pretty simple.
 With 92% water content, watermelon is a great way to introduce extra hydration into her body.
-Plus, it's low in calories, fat, and is cholesterol-free.
-Also, did you know that because of its high water content, watermelon freezes beautifully?
+Watermelon is also low fat, cholesterol-free, and because of its high water content, freezes beautifully!

-Although watermelon is produced in Canada, the growing season is short, just a small window of time in August, so most of the watermelon we buy is imported from the United States.
+Although watermelon is produced in Canada, the growing season is very short.
+Most of the watermelon we buy in Canada is imported from the United States.
 U.S. watermelons are generally available in Canadian grocery stores between May and October.
-Did you know Canadians buy over 300 million pounds of U.S. watermelon every year.
+An interesting fact is Canadians buy over 300 million pounds of U.S. watermelon every year.
 That’s a lot of watermelon pavlova!

 For more great watermelon recipes, check out watermelon.org.